Forensicom/Bootcamp/README.md

 ## Business Activities

-### Company Mission,  What specific financial problem is the company or project trying to solve?
+### Company Mission
 League was created with the intention to become a disruptor to the traditional healthcare benefits industry.
-At the time League was founded, Healthcare benefits claims were processed using paper forms, postal services, phone calls and even fax machines.
+At the time League was founded, healthcare benefits claims were processed using paper forms, postal services, phone calls and even fax machines.
 A simple claim could take days, or even week to process.
-The entire processing system was based on unevolved workflows which resulted in an inability to scale services effectively, high claims processing costs, slow turn-arounds, and low levels of customer satisfaction.
+The entire ecosystem was based on unevolved, highly manual workflows which resulted in an inability to scale services effectively, high claims processing costs, slow turn-arounds, and low levels of customer satisfaction.
 At the time League was founded the healthcare benefits industry was ripe for disruption.

 League's mission is to empower people to live healthier, happier lives everyday.[^5] League is doing just that by leveraging modern technology to accelerate and simplify access to healthcare service and products for all users.
-The League platform will simplify and remarkably accelerate access to, and payment for, healthcare services.
-Much of League's revenue will be dervied from annual recurring revenue thereby maximizing revenue recognition.
+The League mobile healthcare benefits platform will simplify and remarkably accelerate access to, and payment for, healthcare services.
+Consumers, providers and payers will be able to transact products and services using a common electronic interface.
+Much of League's revenue will be derived from subcription-based services (annual recurring revenue), thereby maximizing revenue recognition.

-**Who is the company's intended customer?
-Is there any information about the market size of this set of customers?** \
+### Market Profile
 The company has targeted three groups; the Healthcare benefits consumer, the practicioner, and the payer.
 They are brought together into a single platform where these services can be accessed, tracked and paid for.
-As of 2022 the annual Healthcare claims market in Canada across 130 Healthcare insurers was about USD 110 billion.
+In 2021 the annual Healthcare claims market in Canada across 130 Healthcare insurers was about USD 113 billion[^16].
+Total health spending in Canada is expected to reach USD 331 billion in 2022, or USD 8,563 per Canadian[^17].
 This is a substantial industry that has evolved slowly over the last 50 years, failing to keep up with the evolution of communications and electronic security standards.

+This domain has been very slow to evolve, as the regulatory requirements around privacy, and data jurisdiction are difficult to navigate.
+Generally speaking, the entire Healthcare sector is in the process of migrating from a paper-based claims system to a fully electronic, unified user experience, but is has not happened quickly.
+The transfer of this sector over to a fully electronic experience has been aligned somewhat with the evolution of cyber security controls.
+Prior to 2012, no data was safe.
+The protective technology was not good enough to keep threat actors out.
+That has recently evolved and the improvements to data security are now at the point where data can be protected, reliably.
+Now that it is safe to store healthcare data electronically we can expect to see a big uptick in the pace of this evolution.

+The major players in Canadian Healthcare are Manulife, Canadalife, Sunlife, Blue Cross and GMS.
+Companies similar to League in the USA are Practo, Medisafe, and Meru Health.

+### Product and Services
-To create a lightweight, full function tool that supports the healthcare industry is an enormous task, due largely to the complexities of regulatory compliance requirements from jurisdictions around the world.
+To create a lightweight, full function mobile platform that supports the healthcare industry is an enormous task, due largely to the complexities of regulatory compliance requirements from jurisdictions around the world.
 The development of a functional app for mobile devices is not the real challenge behind the delivery of this type of technology.
 Developing an app that includes the ability to demonstrate global data privacy and data security compliance in all aspects of it function is, by far, the biggest and most costly challenge.
-League's website offers information on [compliance](https://help.league.com/s/article/What-does-League-do-to-keep-my-information-safe-1570651143849?language=en_US) and [privacy protection](https://league.force.com/help/s/article/What-does-League-do-to-keep-my-Health-Profile-information-safe?language=en_US).
+League's website offers information on their approach to [compliance](https://help.league.com/s/article/What-does-League-do-to-keep-my-information-safe-1570651143849?language=en_US) and [privacy protection](https://league.force.com/help/s/article/What-does-League-do-to-keep-my-Health-Profile-information-safe?language=en_US).

-This is where League, one of the first companies out of the gate with this type of technology, has a distinct advantage over the market.
-As competitors awaken to the concept of a mobile healthcare platform, League has already put the necessary time and money into the development of this technology.
+League was one of the first companies out of the gate with this type of technology, giving it a distinct advantage over the market.
+As competitors awaken to the concept of a mobile healthcare platform, League is already delivering a reliable and stable product.

 At this time the platform is built and compliance requirements are integrated into the solution.
-Now it is being re-branded under various labels and sold to healthcare providers at a cost that a competitor cannot match.
-League has shifted focus from being a service platform, to be being a technology provider.
+Rather than trying to manage all aspects of the solution, League has modified its go to market approach and has stepped back to focus on the provision and support of the software.
+The League mobile platform is being re-branded under various labels and sold to healthcare providers at a cost that a competitor cannot match.
+League has shifted focus from being a service platform to be being a technology provider.
 Leagues platform has been licenced by several large entities and re-packaged to fit their brand.
 League's goal is to provide background functionality labelled as "powered by League:"[^6].
-This is attractive to those companies that wish to move forward and modernize their claims, provider, end user and payment technology.
-The purchaser can also reduce risk and cut costs by transferring the risk of non-compliance in data management to League.
+This is attractive to those companies that wish to move forward and modernize their claims, provider, end user and payment technology as it is an easy answer.
+Over and above the ability to quickly modernize services, the purchaser can also reduce risk and cut costs by transferring some of the risk associated to non-compliance in data management to League.

-**What solution does this company offer that their competitors do not or cannot offer?** \
 Leagues primary product offerings are as follows:[^7]
 * Group Insurance: A-la-carte health insurance products allowing a firm to pick and choose what works for the teams needs and budget.